-Currently, selecting a built-in Perspective will take you to the Model Wizard.
-Some access paths first take you to the Perspectives Portal, and when you select a Perspective from there the Model Wizard opens and you choose the appropriate Patterns to use (if required).
+Currently, selecting a built-in Perspective will take you to the Model Wizard (Start Page 'Create from Pattern' tab).
+Some access paths first take you to the Perspectives Portal, and when you select a Perspective from there the Model Wizard has focus and you choose the appropriate Patterns to use (if required).

 Other paths take you directly to the Model Wizard, where you first select the Perspective and then the Patterns to use (if required).

 Selecting a custom Perspective does not open the Model Wizard, because custom Perspectives generally expose combinations of Technologies and facilities, and the system cannot determine which Technology to open the Wizard at.

 Start > All Windows > Perspective > <perspective group> > <perspective>

 Design > Package > Model Wizard > Create from Pattern > <perspective>

 Explore > Portals > Perspectives > <perspective group> > <perspective>

 Right-click on Package > Add a Model using Wizard > Create from Pattern > <perspective>